Bengal Tiger (2015 film)

 Bengal Tiger is a 2015 Indian Telugu-language action comedy film written and directed by Sampath Nandi.
 It was produced by K. K. Radhamohan's Sri Satya Sai Arts and features Ravi Teja, Tamannaah Bhatia, and Raashii Khanna.
 Boman Irani, Nassar, Nagineedu, Rao Ramesh, and Sayaji Shinde play supporting roles.
 The music was composed by Nandi's protégé, Bheems Ceciroleo.
 Soundararajan handled the cinematography and Gautham Raju was the editor.

 The film follows Akash Narayan's revenge plot against Chief Minister Ashok Gajapati, who killed his father, involving other key characters like Samba, Nagappa, Shraddha and Meera.
-It was theatrically released worldwide on 10 December 2015 and received mixed reviews.
+It was theatrically released worldwide on 10 December 2015 and received mixed reviews from critics and audiences.
+It emerged as a success however, grossing over ₹40.5 crore globally.

 Plot

 Akash Narayan is an unemployed simpleton living in Atreyapuram, who spends his time hanging out with friends.
 He is rejected by a girl who aspires to marry someone famous.
 This hurts Akash, and in an attempt to become famous, hits Agriculture Minister Samba with a stone.
 Initially angry, Samba is impressed with Akash's wit and employs him to escort home minister Nagappa's daughter Shraddha safely from the airport as her life is in danger.
 Upon Shraddha's suggestion, Nagappa appoints Akash as his OSD.
 Shraddha gets engaged to Karan, the son of politician Subba Rayudu.
 She, however, falls in love with Akash after a series of incidents.

 Shraddha rejects Karan and convinces Nagappa for the same.
 She adds that she would prefer to a like Akash to already financially settled person, as she finds the potential of making it big in Akash.
 On Shraddha's birthday, Nagappa hosts a big party and announces Akash as Shraddha's potential lover in the presence of many politicians, including the Chief Minister Ashok Gajapathi.
 Akash, however, rejects Nagappa's presence and says that he loves Meera, Gajapathi's daughter, much to everyone's shock.

 When Shraddha confronts Akash, he says that their relationship is that of an employer and an employee and lies that he loved Meera, who rejected his love.
 Meera meets him shortly and proposes to him after being impressed with his eccentricity and spontaneity.
 When Gajapathi and Shraddha object, Meera defends her decision by saying that his logical thinking made her prefer Akash to others.
 Gajapathi then discovers that Akash is his rival Jayanarayan's son and predicts that he is seeking revenge.
 Akash and Gajapathi have a formal meet where they have a deal; if Gajapathi fails to kill Akash within 24 hours using any means, he has to give his consent for Akash's marriage with Meera.